mayeranalytics/nanopage/content/pages/documentation/page.md

 ### Features

-#### @TODO
-- templates
+- Templates
-- partials
+- Partials
-- preview
+- Preview cards
-- tags
+- Tags
-- categories
+- Categories
-- meta-information such as: Author, keywords, description
+- Meta-information such as: Author, keywords, description

 ### What *nanoPage* is not
 *nanoPage* is *not* a multi-user WYSIWYG flat file CMS like [*Grav*](https://getgrav.org) or [*Ghost*](https://ghost.org/).
 The admin panel is rather minimal, in particular it does not allow content editing.
-Instead, content is edited in a markdown editor of your choice.
+Instead, content is edited offline in a markdown editor of your choice.

 ### Pros and cons
 *nanoPage* was created for a narrow use-case, so it's worth clearly stating the pros and cons:

 #### Pros
-- Easy to deploy because web-server and content are contained in the excutable.
+- Easy to deploy because web-server *and* content are contained in the excutable.
+A typical executable has a size of <20MB (after [upx](https://upx.github.io/) compression).
-- Easy to secure, because there is nothing to hack, essentially.
+- Easy to secure, because there is nothing to hack, essentially
 - Self-contained excutable means a small footprint
-- Small code-base
+- Small code-base - the core is about 1000 lines of Haskell.
 - Fast
 - Dynamic content can be inserted via [*Partials*](#partials).
 This makes *nanoPage* a good basis for single-page apps.
 - Markdown

 #### Cons
 - No online editing
-- Every deployment requires re-compilation
+- Every deployment requires re-compilation and copying of the executable
 - Content resides in RAM, hence *nanoPage* is not suitable for websites with large static content.

 <a name="CMS"></a>